zdravkov/kendo-docs/getting-started/web/window/overview.md

 ## Loading Window content via AJAX

 A **Window** provides built-in support for asynchronously loading content from a URL.
-This URL should return a HTML fragment that can be loaded in a Window content area.
+This URL should return an **HTML fragment** that can be loaded in a Window content area.

+> Loading full pages (with a DOCTYPE, `html`, `head` and `body` tags) with AJAX is incorrect and will cause all sorts of undesired side effects, including broken DOM tree, deleted widgets instances and Javascript errors.

 ### Load Window content asynchronously